 For Medical/Police Emergencies: Dial 911 from any courtesy phone or mobile phone to reach Tucson Airport Authority Police or Fire/EMT response.

 The airport is operational 24/7 but the airlines, the Transportation Security Administration, food and beverage concessions, retail stores, rental car companies and others all set their own hours.
 Airlines usually open their check-in counters 2 to 2½ hours before their first scheduled departure and close after their final departure of the day.
 The TSA security checkpoints usually open by 4 a.m. and close with the last departure of the day.
-Passengers cannot be permitted to say on the concourses overnight.
+Passengers cannot be permitted to stay overnight on the concourses.

 A Bank of America automatic teller machine (ATM) is located to the east of the Center Point on the ticketing level.
 It is pre-security.
 There are no ATMs on the concourses.